 - ✓ Active worldwide

 - ✓ Representing €1,300 billion

-- ✓ 20 years of experience in active shareholder engagement

 - ✓ More than 30 engagement professionals

 good governance (26%), strategy, risk management and communication (13%).
 See box

 As an active shareholder, Cadelam is able to encourage or block particular strategic choices by exercising its voting right at general meetings.
 Our clients' capital, which Cadelam invests in investment funds, is thereby given a real voice.
 A voice with impact: when Cadelam successfully persuades a conventional company to step up the pace, efficiency or scale of its sustainable measures, the fund manager helps to make a difference.